nonplus/jasmine-beforeAll/README.md

 ### Using in Tests

-This script adds `beforeAll` and `afterAll` hooks to your tests, equivalent to RSpec's `before(:all)` and `after(:all)` hooks.

-These hooks are similar to Jasmine's `beforeEach` and `afterEach` hooks, except that they only execute once.
-They are useful for doing expensive setup/cleanup operations that can be shared between tests.
-They are also useful when specs in a test suite contain invariant assertions that don't require automatic cleanup after each spec.
+The `beforeAll` and `afterAll` hooks are similar to Jasmine's `beforeEach` and `afterEach` hooks, except that they only execute once.
+Use them for doing (expensive) setup/cleanup operations that can be shared between (idempotent) tests.
+They can be used at the top-level or nested within test suites (`describe()` blocks).
+They are executed in the order they are declared.

-When running a test, `beforeAll` callbacks will be executed (once) *before* `beforeEach` callbacks.
+When running a test, the `beforeAll` callbacks it depends are executed (once) *before* any `beforeEach` callbacks for the test.
-Conversely, `afterAll` callbacks are executed (once) *after* `afterEach` callbacks.
+Conversely, the `afterAll` callbacks are executed (once) *after* any `afterEach` callbacks for the *last* test that depends on them.

+The `before/afterAll` callbacks are executed lazily.
+That is, if you don't execut a test that depends on them, they will not be executed, either.

 ### Example